Buckingham Palace Tickets

 Don’t miss the Changing the Guard ceremony at Buckingham Palace!
 See soldiers in their classic bearskin hats and red coats, marching in perfect sync with music.

-Access to the State Rooms
+Access to the State Rooms (currently closed)

 The State Rooms showcase royal luxury with masterpieces by Vermeer and Rembrandt.
 From the Throne Room to the White Drawing Room, every space tells a unique story!